 - Social Mobility Foundation

 A scheme that we are particularly proud of is our industry year student placement scheme that has been running for many years.
 The scheme is advertised openly at the beginning of each year for a placement that starts in June.
 As Stonewall Diversity Champions and London Living Wage employers we have been attracting excellent applicants.
 We have been particularly targeting students from non-Russell Group universities.
 Our students return to university after a year at Hardwicke to complete their university degree, watched proudly by their ex-Hardwicke colleagues who are willing them success!
-The testimonials below from our two most recent students (from Sheffield Hallam and Northampton Universities) reflects how effective this scheme is:
+The testimonials below from our three most recent students (from the University of Kent, Sheffield Hallam and Northampton Universities) reflects how effective this scheme is:

 “As a marketing student I have been able to apply theory into practice every day.
 It is fast-paced and different.
 I have lots to do with the barristers and clients and I help host events, including the work experience programme.
 I am encouraged to develop my own ideas by being an integral part of a supportive team.
 Being here has given me a work ethic and a proper understanding of a professional service environment.
 I will always remember Hardwicke as the starting point in my life and career and it opened my eyes of what I can achieve.
 I’ve been so lucky, and encouraged by inspirational, successful people.”
 Yasmin